mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 Event-sourced views handle events in the same way as event-sourced actors by implementing an ``onEvent`` handler.
 The ``onCommand`` handler in the example processes the queries ``GetAppendCount`` and ``GetResolveCount``.

-``ExampleView`` implements the mandatory global unique ``id`` but doesn’t define an ``aggregateId``.
+``ExampleView`` implements the mandatory global unique ``id`` but does not define an ``aggregateId``.
-A view that doesn’t define an ``aggregateId`` can consume events from all event-sourced actors on the same event log.
+A view that does not define an ``aggregateId`` can consume events from all event-sourced actors on the same event log.
-If it defines an ``aggregateId`` it can only consume events from event-sourced actors with the same ``aggregateId`` (assuming the default :ref:`event-routing` rules).
+If instead it does define an ``aggregateId``, it can only consume events from event-sourced actors with the same ``aggregateId``, providing that it follows the default :ref:`event-routing` rules.

 .. hint::
    While event-sourced views maintain view state in-memory, :ref:`ref-event-sourced-writers` can be used to persist view state to external databases.
    A specialization of event-sourced writers are :ref:`ref-event-sourced-processors` whose external database is an event log.
+   TODO say why this is significant.

 .. _conditional-requests: